OpenClaw Proves Agentic AI Works. Here's How to Secure It.

 But OpenClaw has a fundamental security gap: it trusts localhost by default with no authentication required.
 Most deployments sit behind nginx or Caddy as a reverse proxy, so every connection looks like it's coming from 127.0.0.1.

-According to Cisco's security audit, 26% of OpenClaw skills have known vulnerabilities.
+According to Cisco's 2024 security audit of open-source AI frameworks, 26% of OpenClaw skills have known vulnerabilities.
 And every outbound HTTP call runs with the same permissions as the user who launched OpenClaw.

 An attacker on your coffee shop WiFi can: